 On June 20, 2018, in connection with the special warrant offering, the Company issued Canaccord Genuity Corp.
-2,317,842 three-year broker warrants at an exercise price of C\$0.45 per unit as compensation.
+2,317,842 three-year broker warrants at an exercise price of C\$0.45 per share as compensation.
 Each warrant entitles the holder to purchase one unit, which consists of one share of common stock and a warrant to purchase one share of common stock, for C\$0.65 per share.
-These warrants were valued at \$1,495,373, and this amount was charged to operations during the six months ended November 30, 2018.
+These warrants were valued at \$1,495,373, and this amount was charged to operations during the year ended May 31, 2019.
+These warrants expired on June 20, 2021.

-On December 12, 2018, in connection with the issuance of the Canaccord Debentures, the Company issued Canaccord Genuity Corp., as compensation, 1,074,720 three-year agent and advisory warrants.
+On December 12, 2018, in connection with the issuance of the Canaccord Debentures, the Company issued Canaccord Genuity Corp. as compensation 1,074,720 three-year agent and advisory warrants.
 Each warrant entitles the holder to purchase a unit for \$0.80, which unit consists of one share of common stock and a warrant to purchase one-half share of common stock at an exercise price of \$1.10 per share.
 The Company, in connection with the issuance of the Canaccord Debentures, also issued to National Bank Financial Inc., as compensation, 268,680 three-year agent and advisory warrants.
 Each warrant entitles the holder to purchase a unit for \$0.80, which unit consists of one share of common stock and a warrant to purchase one-half share of common stock at an exercise price of \$1.10 per share.
 The aggregate value of these warrants was \$874,457, which was charged to operations during the year ended May 31, 2019.